ChunMinChang/breadcrumbs-signup/README.md

 ```

-1. slide-menu-class

-    this is the the class name of slide manu
+1. slide-menu-class : class name of slide manu

-2. slideshow-content-class
+2. slideshow-content-class : class name of slide content
-3. breadcrumbs-menu-class
+3. breadcrumbs-menu-class : class name of breadcrumbs menu
-4. breadcrumbs-menu-class-hover
+4. breadcrumbs-menu-class-hover : class name
-5. breadcrumbs-menu-class-active
+5. breadcrumbs-menu-class-active : class name
-6. bottunLeftId
+6. bottunLeftId : left button's id
-7. bottunRightId
+7. bottunRightId : right button's id
-8. bottunRight_first_slide_value
-9. bottunRight_last_slide_value
-10. functionName
+8. bottunRight_first_slide_value : the text value of right button shown at the first slide
+9. bottunRight_last_slide_value : the text value of right button shown at the last slide
+10. functionName : name of the function which is triggered when user finish this procedure